hoverslam/rl-sutton-barto/README.md

 # Reinforcement Learning

-Multiple algorithms from the book "Reinforcement Learning: An Introduction" implemented in Python.
+Algorithms and exercises from the book "Reinforcement Learning: An Introduction" by Sutton & Barto implemented in Python.

 Sutton, Barto (2020) Reinforcement Learning: An Introduction <br />
 <http://incompleteideas.net/book/the-book.html>